 The Alannah & Madeline Foundation is proud to be Richmond Football Club’s preferred charity partner.

-Since 2012, Richmond Football Club and their beloved Tiger Army have raised nearly half a million dollars, supporting the growth of our programs, most notably through programs teaching kids how to play, learn and socialise online and offline in a smart, safe and responsible way.
+Since 2012, Richmond Football Club and their beloved Tiger Army have raised more than $750,000, supporting the growth of our programs, most notably through programs teaching kids how to play, learn and socialise online and offline in a smart, safe and responsible way.
 This partnership has demonstrated Richmond’s commitment to leadership within the community and together we strive to create positive outcomes for those experiencing disadvantage and social exclusion.

 “We are proud of our partnership with the Alannah & Madeline Foundation, which aims to build awareness around bullying, cyber bullying and helps to create safe environments for children.